radian628/11ty-desmos/example/src/index.md

 Uses [Text Mode](https://www.desmodder.com/text-mode/) syntax for easy editing in plaintext.

 {% mq "y=x" %}

+Use the second parameter to add a button that copies the expression to your clipboard.

+{% mq "y=x^2" '{ "copyButton": true }' %}

 The equations can be inline too: {% mq "y=x" %} &lt;-- See?